 I joined this conservative religious group in my late teens, but when signing up I was unaware of this little disclosure requirement.
 I’d only practiced masturbation a couple of years to this point and talk of such might be dodgy, but I’d already cobbled my own three-ring wank circus.
-While I wasn’t ashamed of my private joy, I was quite unprepared to disclose my performances in a religious counseling session.
+While I wasn’t ashamed of my private joy, I was quite unprepared to disclose my performance in a religious counseling session.

 This early intimate method of plying trust through private sexual detail was unsettling.
 I was a kid quite unaware of my own feelings and consequently didn’t much trust myself.
 The only thing to do was comply, and I did.
 I reported solo sexual behavior, and over the next months, my circus left town.
 I felt like I’d lost my favorite stuffed animal.

 My discovery of masturbation opened massive uncharted territory of personal discovery.
 Pointless, yet elegant, masturbation is a dance of my humanity, an uncovering of my deep.
 Through genital pleasure, previously unfelt emotions revealed themselves.
 I grew socially confident.
 Appreciation for my lithe body cultivated not only an interest in sexuality but a desire to date and hone my skill in intimate relationships.
 I’d never known what it was to be close to someone — anyone.

 Had my religious leader’s inquiry into my private genital play followed a somewhat different vector, it may have actually helped me.
 For example, he might have intersected my personal sexual discovery with spiritual growth.
 Or he could have drawn my attention to self-pleasure as a powerful affirmation of my developing self-image.
 Instead, he classified the most sexual fun I’d experienced to that station in life as grievous sin — fun which caused God pain.